PHOTOGRAPHY

 SPACE FOR MOMENTUM

-By building on the 3×3 grid, we can easily apply negative space around our subjects.
+Building on the 3×3 grid allows us to apply negative space around our subjects easily.
 When the subject of a shot is active or moving, we intentionally create the negative space on the side where forward movement would happen.

 FRAMING LAYERS